When backpacking through Guatemala, one place you really must visit is the charming island of Flores.

 These famous Mayan ruins draw in thousands of tourists to the island every single month and it's not hard to see why!

 We took a day tour with a guide and I highly recommend doing this as well as it gives you the opportunity to learn all about this iconic site.
-They'll show you the best way to get around the ruins, and give you a deep insight into how the temples were built and the Mayan community.
+They'll show you the best way to get around the ruins, and give you a deep insight into how the temples were built and used daily by the Mayan community.

 The site itself is incredibly large, and there are dozens of temples and monuments that have still not been excavated.

 Cazzy’s complete guide to the Tikal Mayan ruins answers any more questions you might possibly have; such as how to get there and how much they cost to visit.
-If you'd prefer to just book a tour then one of the most popular options is this private sunrise tour of Tikal.

-The Uaxactun Ruins are less famous than those at Tikal, but even more impressive in some ways.
+The Uaxactún Ruins are less famous than those at Tikal, but even more impressive in some ways.

 They haven't been excavated or renovated as much as the ones at Tikal, so they have a much more rugged feel.